-Exfoliation is one of those skin care terms that sounds important (as in: you should “exfoliate regularly!”) but what does it actually mean?
-Well, let’s break it down in laymen’s terms: Exfoliation is simply “the process of removing the top layer of dead cells from your skin,” says dermatologist Jeremy Fenton, M.D., of Schweiger Dermatology Group in New York City.
-Your body performs this routine-cleaning act on its own, in fact.
+Exfoliation is one of those skin care terms that sounds important, but what does it actually mean?
+Well, let’s break it down in layman’s terms: Exfoliation is simply “the process of removing the top layer of dead cells from your skin,” says dermatologist Jeremy Fenton, M.D., of Schweiger Dermatology Group in New York City.
+Your body routinely performs this cleaning act on its own, in fact.
 “Skin cells are generated at the bottom layer of your skin and they slowly move up toward the surface over time,” he says.
 “Eventually, they are naturally sloughed off.”

 Now that you understand why exfoliation can give you amazing skin, don’t overdo it.
 “Exfoliating will strip away some of the natural oils in skin,” cautions Dr. Fenton.
 His advice is to start slowly.
 “For most people, I recommend exfoliating one to two times per week based on your tolerance.”
 Over time, your skin will adjust.
-The best time to scrub: in the a.m."
+The best time to scrub?
+In the morning.

-The pro application technique is to apply a nickel-size amount of scrub and work it into your face and neck using small, gentle circular motions (see a demo here).
-Post-exfoliation, your skin will essentially feel brand new (think: super soft, super smooth).
+The pro application technique is to apply a nickel-sized amount of exfoliating scrub and work it into your face and neck using small, gentle circular motions (see a demo here).
+Post-exfoliation, your skin will essentially feel brand new (think: super soft and super smooth).
 To keep it that way, apply your serum and eye cream, if using one, then your moisturizer to trap in extra hydration along with active ingredients, like antioxidants and collagen.

-Got any questions we didn’t cover here?
-Let us know by leaving a comment.
+If you're still wondering about something we didn’t cover here, let us know by leaving a comment.